Davjot/Iris-Flower-Classication/README.md

  --> Naive Bayes

-The program then divides the dataset into training and testing samples in 75:25 ratio randomly using train_test_learn() function available in sklearn module.
+The program then divides the dataset into training and testing samples in 75:25 ratio randomly using train_test_split() function available in sklearn module.

 Accuracy score is then calculated by comparing with the correct results of the training dataset.